pbhanu1994/backpacky-world/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## TODO: Separating the Project into 2 parts (Development & Production)

+- Implement CI/CD Pipeline (develop branch for development & master (main) for Production)
+- Make another firebase Project in Firebase console for production (Real Live Product App)
+- BOOM -> When a code is pushed to develop branch, the develop firebase project should build & host and vice-versa with Production

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.